MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

    ```
    # Set up both nodes on one machine
    az ml admin node setup --onebox

+   # At prompt, provide password for local admin account

    # Check that the nodes are now running
    az ml admin node list
    # Run configuration test to validate setup
    az ml admin diagnostic configure
    ```

+   You can always configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-admin-cli-local-password.md) later.

 1. If on Linux and using the IPTABLES firewall or equivalent service, then use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the web node so that remote machines can access it.